apache/druid/docs/api-reference/automatic-compaction-api.md

 * `bytesAwaitingCompaction`: Total bytes of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
 * `bytesCompacted`: Total bytes of this datasource that are already compacted with the spec set in the automatic compaction configuration.
 * `bytesSkipped`: Total bytes of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.
+* `bytesPolicyExcluded`: Total bytes of this datasource that do not match the automatic compaction configuration but whose intervals were filtered out by the compaction candidate search policy.
+Relaxing the policy thresholds makes these intervals eligible for compaction again.
 * `segmentCountAwaitingCompaction`: Total number of segments of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
 * `segmentCountCompacted`: Total number of segments of this datasource that are already compacted with the spec set in the automatic compaction configuration.
 * `segmentCountSkipped`: Total number of segments of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.
+* `segmentCountPolicyExcluded`: Total number of segments of this datasource that do not match the automatic compaction configuration but whose intervals were filtered out by the compaction candidate search policy.
 * `intervalCountAwaitingCompaction`: Total number of intervals of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
 * `intervalCountCompacted`: Total number of intervals of this datasource that are already compacted with the spec set in the automatic compaction configuration.
 * `intervalCountSkipped`: Total number of intervals of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.
+* `intervalCountPolicyExcluded`: Total number of intervals of this datasource that need compaction but were filtered out by the compaction candidate search policy.

 #### URL